You are here

 Birth city, county, country, and state are optional and are primarily used to assist with identification and student matching.

 Birth state is primarily used to assist with identification and student matching.
+This data element is optional for Choice schools.

 CTE Programs is an unordered collection of student CTE program associations to the Career and Technical Education (CTE) program in which the student participates and has a CTE Concentration Summary.